JoranJix/Undressify/README.md

 ## Changelog

-### Version 1.56
+### Version 1.57

-- Fixed the naked function again.
-- Also fixed a wrong reset in the main script.
-It now detects the owner right
+- adding extender.lsl with additional functions for the API

 ## INSTRUCTIONS